 At any rate it always comes back to the people that I have met through my music, both past and present.
 May I play on as long as I possibly can, so that others may enjoy whatever gift of music I/we can make, and may those not with us any longer smile down upon the joyous sounds we create."

-Steve Organek is a professional musician based out of Manchester, New Hampshire, and also serves as the orchestra conductor at Manchester Central High School.
+Steve Organek is a professional musician based out of Sarasota, Florida and also serves as the orchestra, guitar and piano teacher at Venice High School.

 Steve's approach to public performance encompasses the dynamics of performing, staging and attention to volume within the context of the setting.
 If you are looking for dinner/ambient music, Steve plays classical guitar from the Baroque and Classical Era.
 If it's a younger crowd then he can perform instrumental versions of today's hits.
 If you are hosting a cocktail party, happy hour or evening event, Steve sings a whole evening of upbeat classic rock with an assortment of some jazz and country, per request.

 When choosing a musician for your event there are a few guidelines to follow.

 1. Check for musician availability if you like the music samples presented.